 There was another book that heavily influenced his style, though, and it was less than conventional.
 One summer, Max began reading the encyclopedia, beginning with the letter “A”.
 He got no further than astronomy.
 He was enamored by the subject, so much that he begged his parents to study academically.
 They found a way for him to audit classes at Technion, a scientific university in Haifa, where he began his thirst for space.
 Later in life, this deep interest in the cosmos would turn into a spiritual quest as much as it was scientific.

-Before moving to America, the Max family traveled to Paris for nine months in 1953 where Peter spent time studying at the Louvre.
+Before moving to America, the Max family traveled to Paris for six months in 1953 where Peter spent time studying at the Louvre.
 While Max had demonstrated his interest in sweeping color and lines, almost nearing abstraction, his interest at the Louvre was actually in works by the 19th century artist, Adolphe-William Bouguereau.
 His nearly photo-realistic paintings were inspirational to Max, who wanted to focus more on his draftsmanship.
 Bouguereau was his ideal mentor to allow him to further develop his technique, but Max soon learned that while he was capable of painting in such a naturalistic style, it took much more time and patience.

 His family eventually settled in Brooklyn, where Max graduated high school then studied under the realist Frank J. Reilly at the Art Students League.
 He spent nearly all his time at the Art Students League, taking every class possible for the next five years.
 He learned drafting and anatomy from Reilly, finely honing the technique he once admired of Bouguereau.
 Max discovered, however, that by painting so photo-realistically, he was closing off his imagination, limiting his options.
 Pushing toward abstraction, color fielding, and many of the styles in vogue, Max eventually found a place as a “Neo-Fauvist” and a “Neo-Expressionist,” allowing his creative spirit to blossom.